telerik/winforms-docs/gridview/rows/reordering-system-rows.md

 {{endregion}}

->note The layout needs to be invalidated and updated in order to reflect the changes.
+>tip The layout needs to be invalidated and updated in order to reflect the changes.
 >